shazz/shazzam/README.md

 - Generate `cc65` or `c64jasm` assembly code from your Python application in real-time
 - 6502 emulator to write unit tests and debug step-by-step routines
 - Pre-integrated packers (Exomizer, Apultra, zx7...) for `incbin` and `prg`
-- Export Sparkle compatible script (D64 generation on Windows only)
+- Export Sparkle compatible script (D64 generation available on Windows only)
 - Plugins to load and parse `SID`, `SPD`, `KLA` files
 - Support multi-files, multi-segments
 - Segment optimizer to maximize contiguous memory usage